DieselTech/CBL-ReadingLists/Marvel/Master Reading Order/Marvel Guides/README.md

 https://marvelguides.com/support-us

 ## Updated:
-January 6 2024
+January 11, 2024
-Added latest updates to the Bronze Age (Part 2)
+Added Marvel Now Update: Part 6: All-New Marvel NOW!

 ## Notes:
 Marvel Guide provides a nice concise summary of the various timelines and is quite a bit more manageable to read than some other websites.